752963e64/752963e64/README.md

 I'm self taught engineer in system and network programming with different languages, operating systems since the 2000 era.
 Meanwhile I did website prototypes from the ground up, with and without HTTP server from scratch.
 I also have a dusty stack pile from prototyping devices modules(AntMiner U1*7,arduino,buspirate,armv7 RPi like) taking the dust.
+Yeah I did bitcoin before inflation, I even hacked first btc protocol...
+I've been stole by Crypsty, Coinex.pw, Cex.io... then I left crypto.
 Few years ago I started to have interest in game dev.
 So makes me a good generalist.
 I read binary/source code like books.
 I'm not an AI and I don't use AI to generate content I share.
 I'm not that void...
 I've no interest in AI; for me a program well done always fit any automation process.
 To be clearer, There is no need a reasoning layer on top algorithm that are already reasoning.